Laura Coleman

 Why I Joined Leadership Halifax

-Leadership Halifax promised exactly that—and it delivered.
+Leadership Halifax offered exactly that and it delivered.

 Session Highlights